Go Back

 Copied

-The same storm responsible for recent flooding in the Northwest and high winds in the northern Rockies will swing into the Midwest and Northeast to round out the week.
-As it moves east, the system will bring a surge of gusty winds and warmer air that favors rain, followed by a quick drop in temperatures that could lead to snow and icy travel on its backside.
+The same storm responsible for recent flooding in the Northwest and high winds in the northern Rockies will swing through the Northeastern states to round out the week.
+The storm will bring a surge of gusty winds and warmer air that favors rounds of torrential rain, followed by a quick drop in temperatures that will lead to snow and icy travel behind the storm in some areas from the Midwest to the Appalachians.

-Due to the storm's strength, combined with a warm air surge, heavy to locally severe thunderstorms are forecast to develop in portions of the Mississippi and Ohio valleys.
+Due to the storm's strength, combined with a warm air surge, heavy thunderstorms developed in portions of the Mississippi and Ohio valleys Thursday.
+Some people may notice thunder and lightning once the cold front associated with the storm system reaches the Appalachians and the Atlantic Seaboard Friday.

-The corridor of downpours will focus on the Interstate 95 mid-Atlantic zone during Thursday night, where motorists and airline passengers should expect substantial delays at that time.
+The corridor of downpours will focus on the Northeast's Interstate 95 zone early Friday, where motorists and airline passengers should expect substantial delays at that time.

 Gusty winds associated with the storm can be strong enough to cause airline delays.

-"Along much of the I-95 zone, some of the strongest wind gusts will occur late Thursday night to Friday morning rush hour, right as the storm's cold front swings through," AccuWeather Senior Meteorologist Dave Dombek said.
-The most powerful gusts approaching hurricane force (74 mph) will occur earlier Thursday night in and just west of the Appalachians.
+"Along much of the mid-Atlantic I-95 zone, some of the strongest wind gusts will occur into the Friday morning rush hour, right as the storm's cold front approaches and swings through," AccuWeather Senior Meteorologist Dave Dombek said.
+In New England, the strongest winds from the south will occur from the late morning to the early afternoon on Friday.

 GET THE FREE ACCUWEATHER APP